How much do email lists cost?

-Every year thousands of companies follow this ill-conceived plan and fail miserably, because it simply is not an effective strategy.
+Every year thousands of companies follow this ill-conceived plan and fail miserably, because it simply is not an effective marketing strategy.
 And then from that point on, they assume that email marketing simply doesn’t work, or at least doesn’t work for their product.

 I’ll ask you this question: when was the last time you received an unsolicited email that resulted in your doing business with that seller?

-In your mind, and the minds of all the other millions of recipients of their spam, the company that sent you the unsolicited email is now on the same level as the Nigerian princes who keep offering you a percentage of their untold millions.
+In your mind, and the minds of all the other millions of email recipients of their spam, the company that sent you the unsolicited email is now on the same level as the Nigerian princes who keep offering you a percentage of their untold millions.